-Here at The Sharpham Trust we are developing a collective practice - a community of mindfulness teachers and coordinators.
+Here at The Sharpham Trust we are developing a community of practitice - within our core team of mindfulness teachers and coordinators.

 We work with experienced retreat leaders who warmly offer wisdom, practical advice and ideas to ensure that your mindfulness experience continues in your daily life.